Tesla re-engineers the brake system in the new Model Y Juniper for Autopilot and human drivers

 Tesla has now integrated two master cylinders for the brake system in the new Model Y. As the car is driven by Autopilot, the brake pedal intended for human use isn’t affected.
 On Autopilot, the car brakes without pressing the brake pedal.

-Since the brake pedal remains in the same position when car is self-driving and self-braking, it’s not lowered when the human driver wants to take over driving from the Autopilot Full Self-Driving (FSD) system.
+Since the brake pedal remains in the same position when the car is self-driving and self-braking, it’s not lowered when the human driver wants to take over driving from the Autopilot Full Self-Driving (FSD) system.

 Tesla Model Y Juniper is the first vehicle to get this newly engineered brake system.
 Tesla transitions new innovative systems to other vehicles as soon as possible.
 Tesla Model S and Model X refresh are due this year, and this new brake system is most probably going to make it to those cars as well.